anagromataf/ModelTransformer/README.md

 ## Requirements

 The aim of ModelTransformer is to transform a model e.g., provided by an API to a CoreData model used by the application.
-For this the transformer has the knowledge of the managed object model of the application.
-Thus this transformer can only be used in conjunction with an `NSManagedObjectModel`.
+For this the transformer has the knowledge of the entity to that the object should be transformed to.
+Thus this transformers can only be used in conjunction with an `NSManagedObjectModel`.

 ## Installation

-ModelTransformer is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+ModelTransformer is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

     pod "ModelTransformer"

 ## Usage

-`MTObject Transformer` and `MTArrayTransformer` are base classes for custom model transformation.
-Applications using this transformer must therefore subclass these base classes to provide their own logic.
+`MTObjectTransformer` and `MTArrayTransformer` are base classes for custom model transformations.
+Applications using this transformers must therefore subclass these classes to provide their own logic.

-The example below transforms all attributes of type NSDateAttributeType using a date formatter to NSDate obejcts and the attribute with the name 'url' to an NSURL object.
+The example below transforms all attributes of type NSDateAttributeType using a date formatter to NSDate objects and the attribute with the name 'url' to an NSURL object.

 	@implementation MyObjectTransformer